pengfeng/ask.py/README.md

 - You can specify date-restrict to only retrieve the latest information
 - You can specify target-site to only create the answer from the contents from a specific site
+- You can specify the output language of the answer
+- You can specify the answer length in words

 ## Quick start